roshnimitra/Language-conversion/README.md

     "italian": 'it'
 }

-### Check if the user's input matches a language in the dictionary
 if language_choice in languages:
     target_language = languages[language_choice]

-    # Create a Translator object
     translator = Translator()

-    # Translate the text
     result = translator.translate(text, dest=target_language)

-    # Print the translation
     print(f'Translated to {language_choice}: {result.text}')
 else:
     print("Invalid language choice.")
-'''